basim-azam/arcdp2023/ReadMe.md

 # Runs the Algorithm and computes the pixel-wise segmentation results.
 ```

+## Publications
+If you find codes and results useful in your research, please consider citing:

+@inproceedings{9290686,
+  author={Azam, Basim and Mandal, Ranju and Zhang, Ligang and Verma, Brijesh},
+  booktitle={2020 35th International Conference on Image and Vision Computing New Zealand (IVCNZ)},
+  title={Class Probability-based Visual and Contextual Feature Integration for Image Parsing},
+  year={2020},
+ }

 ## Contributions / Queries

 Requests and queries are welcome.